surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Diagnostics/Get-WinEvent.md

 ### -Force

 Gets debug and analytic logs, in addition to other event logs.
-The **Force** parameter is required to get a debug or analytic log when the value of the name parameter includes wildcard characters.
+The **Force** parameter is required to get a debug or analytic log when the value of the Name parameter includes wildcard characters.

 By default, the `Get-WinEvent` cmdlet excludes these logs unless you specify the full name of a debug or analytic log.